kallookoo/wp-admin-bar-effect/readme.txt

 Donate link:
 Tags: Admin, Admin bar, Effect, Customize menu, menu, Toolbar Requires at least: 3.8
-Tested up to: 4.2.2
+Tested up to: 4.8
-Stable tag: 2.5.3
+Stable tag: 2.5.4
 License: GPL2

 Add effect to admin bar for show & hide with mouse hover

 == Description ==

-Hide or show the desktop bar with a single effect and add a link to site inside sidebar (optional).
+Hide or show the admin bar with a single effect and add a link to site inside sidebar (optional).
 In addition you can control the speed, sensitivity to active the effect.

 == Installation ==